 - A site visit to assess the ground temperature of a borehole with a thermal response test.

 - Based on thermal response tests or drilling feedback the re-calculation and final design confirmation.

 - Borehole designs of the geothermal survey and installation will be to the latest MIS 3005 requirements to enable the project to comply for funding from the government.

-Geothermal surveys along with a Thermal Response Test are strongly recommended for larger GSHP installations.
+Geothermal surveying along with a Thermal Response Test is strongly recommended for larger GSHP installations.

 A geological geothermal survey will give a strong indication of the thermal characteristics at the site, where the boreholes are to be drilled and where they can be installed.
 This will enable the MCS lookup tables to be used to estimate more accurately the heat recovery per metre of a borehole.

-In the absence of any geological data, Teckna Group will estimate the borehole requirement using conservative values for heat recovery.
+In the absence of any geological data assembled from geothermal ground surveys, Teckna Group will estimate the borehole requirement using conservative values for heat recovery.
 However, this can result in 5-10% more borehole metres being drilled than absolutely necessary.